-Suzuki Vitara SUV - MPG, running costs & CO2
+Suzuki Vitara review - MPG, running costs & CO2

 Suzuki Vitara MPG & CO2

-The mild-hybrid Vitara is powered by a 1.4-litre turbocharged petrol engine, which is said to return 52.3mpg in two-wheel drive models.
-CO2 emissions of 120g/km give it a middling Benefit-in-Kind (BiK) rate for company-car drivers.
+The mild-hybrid Vitara is powered by a 1.4-litre turbocharged petrol engine, which is said to return up to 53.2mpg in two-wheel drive models.
+CO2 emissions of 119g/km give it a middling Benefit-in-Kind (BiK) rate for company-car drivers.

-We wouldn’t recommend going for the four-wheel ALLGRIP drive model unless you really need it because it costs significantly more to buy, adding a premium of around £1,800 to the list price for the SZ5 model.
-It also has an impact on efficiency, reducing fuel economy to around 47.8mpg while pushing up the CO2 emissions to 132g/km – placing it in a higher BiK banding than the front-wheel drive version.
+We wouldn’t recommend going for the four-wheel ALLGRIP drive model unless you really need it because it costs significantly more to buy – it can only be had on the higher Ultra spec, and costs a premium of £1,800 over the two-wheel drive version of that model.
+It also has a marginal impact on efficiency, reducing fuel economy to around 52.3mpg while pushing up the CO2 emissions to 128g/km – placing it in a higher BiK banding than the front-wheel drive version.

 Suzuki also introduced a full-hybrid Vitara in 2022, combining a 1.5-litre petrol engine with a small electric motor and 0.84kWh battery.
 This charges while the car drives, so doesn’t require plugging in, but can only propel the car with the petrol motor switched off for short distances.
-It gives the Vitara a fuel-efficiency figure of up to 54.3mpg, with emissions from 119g/km.
-Upgrade to ALLGRIP four-wheel drive and efficiency drops to 48.7mpg and 130g/km, so we’d only recommend it if you live in an area with lots of slippery roads.
+It gives the Vitara a fuel-efficiency figure of up to 56.4mpg, with emissions from 113g/km.
+Upgrade to ALLGRIP four-wheel drive and efficiency drops to 50.4mpg and 127g/km – that’s actually worse than the mild-hybrid four-wheel drive version, so we suppose the only benefit here is the automatic transmission if you need it.

 Insurance group

-The Vitara sits in group 21-22 depending on the trim level, and if you spec the ALLGRIP four-wheel drive it’s much more expensive to insure than several small SUV rivals.
-By comparison, several entry-level versions of the Vitara’s rivals sit in far lower groups, with the Nissan Juke starting in group 11 and the least powerful Renault Captur starting in group eight.
+The more expensive full-hybrid versions of the Vitara with a larger 1.5-litre engine are actually the cheaper models to insure, sitting in groups 16-17 out of 50.
+That might be because automatics are often cheaper to insure, so the manual-only mild-hybrid Vitara sits in group 22 regardless of the trim level.
+By comparison, several entry-level versions of the Vitara’s rivals sit in far lower groups, with the Nissan Juke starting in group 12 and the least powerful Renault Captur starting in group 11.

 Warranty